centreon/centreon-plugins/docs/en/user/guide.rst

 I use an option but it doesn't seem to work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before opening a ticket on the forge, please use the option ``--sanity-options``.
+Before opening a ticket on the github, please use the option ``--sanity-options``.
 It checks if you have misspell an option:
 ::

   $ perl centreon_plugins.pl --plugin=os::linux::snmp::plugin --mode=traffic --hostname=127.0.0.1 --snmp-version=2c --snmp-community=public --interface='.*' --name --regex --verbose --skip --skip-speed0 --sanity-options